Spo-ck/EVEREST-Easy-Ventilator-for-Emergency-Situations/Main Controller Code/readme.md

         1. Heltec ESP32 Serial Dev-Boards by Heltec Automation(TM)
         2. esp32 by Espressif Systems

 In the next step, also additional libraries need to be installed.
 Since the Sensor will use the I2C bus for communication with the microcontroller, a library needs to be installed.
-In addition, if an external LoRa Transceiver shall be implemented with a microcontroller, also the LoRa Library needs to be included.
 For the Heltec Wireless Stick, also the Heltec library need to be installed, and for the ESP32, the ESP32 library needs to be installed.
-Since the LoRa library is already integrated in the Heltec library, there is no need to use both, the LoRa and the Heltec Library on the Wireless Stick.
 After the download, the libraries need to be installed with the following steps in the Arduino IDE:

 • Library Installation: